python/cpython/Doc/library/os.rst

    successfully removed.

-.. function:: removexattr(path, attr)
+.. function:: removexattr(path, attribute, *, follow_symlinks=True)

-   Removes the extended filesystem attribute *attr* from *path*. *attr* should be bytes or str.
+   Removes the extended filesystem attribute *attribute* from *path*.
+   *attribute* should be bytes or str.
 If it is a string, it is encoded with the filesystem encoding.

+   *path* may be specified as either a string or an open file descriptor.

+   If *follow_symlinks* is ``False``, and the last element of the path is a symbolic link, :func:`removexattr` will remove the attribute from the symbolic link itself instead of the file the link points to.
+It is an error to use *follow_symlinks* when specifying *path* as an open file descriptor.

    Availability: Linux

    .. versionadded:: 3.3

-.. function:: rename(src, dst)
+.. function:: rename(src, dst, *, src_dir_fd=None, dst_dir_fd=None)

    Rename the file or directory *src* to *dst*.
 If *dst* is a directory, :exc:`OSError` will be raised.
 On Unix, if *dst* exists and is a file, it will